 If you find that your existing staff can’t manage all elements of the transition alone, you’ll need to tap outside resources to complete the project successfully.
 Resources could include a trainer to teach new skills or a project consultant who can help the entire department through the transition.
 You may even want to add a specialist, such as a property accountant or revenue accountant, to your team.

-As the transition moves forward, make sure everyone gets a regular heads-up on target dates that affect them, especially as any deadlines change.
-Clear communication from management is critical: Too often projects fall behind because employees forget or aren’t sure when something is due.
+As the transition to the new lease accounting standard draws closer, make sure everyone gets a regular heads-up on target dates that affect them.
+Clear communication from management is critical: Too often, projects fall behind because employees forget or aren’t sure when something is due.
 Don’t micromanage or pester your team members.
 However, do check on individuals’ progress and give reminders as warranted.

 The new lease accounting standard is a major change, and it’s best to start the transition sooner rather than later.
-So, assemble your team, train your staff, and consider bringing in specialized consultants and change management experts when the need arises.
-Engaging a managed services provider may be another option to consider, depending on the scope and complexity of the work needed.
+There’s still time to meet the deadline, but you’ll need to move fast.
+Assemble your team, train your staff, embrace the appropriate technologies, and consider bringing in specialized consultants and change management experts when the need arises.